menpo/h5it/README.md

 absolutely be added in the future

 3. The use of persistent ids.
-This only exists for subclasses of Pickler/Unpickler so it's not suprising we don't support it.
+This only exists for subclasses of Pickler/Unpickler so it's not surprising we don't support it.

 4. Python 3.3 added private dispatch tables to picklers - this is not presently supported in h5it (you can customise __reduce__ methods but only